We are looking forward to welcoming meetings and events back to San Diego!

 1. Timing & Tiers

-When is the California’s economy scheduled to fully reopen?
+When is California’s economy scheduled to fully reopen?

-The current color-coded tier system will be retired once the California economy reopens on June 15.
+The current color-coded tier system has been retired following the California economy’s June 15 reopening.
 The State envisions that the most current Blueprint for a Safer Economy guidance will be rendered moot, with all guidance and guidelines going away by October 1.

 Is the San Diego Convention Center still planning to end the federal emergency intake site for unaccompanied children seeking asylum on July 15?

-Yes, the Convention Center’s agreement with the Office of Refugee Resettlement has an end date of July 15.
+Yes, the Convention Center’s agreement with the Office of Refugee Resettlement ended July 15.
+This effort has ended.

 Will the San Diego Convention Center be ready to host events again?